unjs/nitro/docs/2.deploy/20.providers/iis.md

   nitro: {
     // IIS options default
     iis: {
-      // merges in a pre-exisiting web.config file to the nitro default file
+      // merges in a pre-existing web.config file to the nitro default file
       mergeConfig: true,
       // overrides the default nitro web.config file all together
       overrideConfig: false,